-Tag Attributes Description require The root element field Static field declaration.
-Declaring a field as a Kernel API automatically sets the declaring type as a Kernel API name Fully qualified name on the form [type].[fieldName] method Method or constructor declaration.
-Declaring a method or a constructor as a Kernel API automatically sets the declaring type as a Kernel API name Fully qualified name on the form [type].[methodName]([typeArg1,,typeArgN) typeReturned.
+Description Tag Attributes re-The root element quire field Static field declaration.
+Declaring a field as a Kernel API automatically sets the declaring type as a Kernel API Fully qualified name on the form [type].[fieldName] name method Method or constructor declaration.
+Declaring a method or a constructor as a Kernel API automatically sets the declaring type as a Kernel API name Fully qualified name on the form [type].[methodName]([typeArg1,...,typeArgN) typeReturned.
 Types are fully qualified names or one of a base type as described by the Java language (boolean, byte, char, short, int, long, float, double) When declaring a constructor, methodName is the single type name.
-When declaring a void method or a constructor, typeReturned is void type Type declaration, allowed to be loaded from a Feature using Class.forName() name Fully qualified name on the form [package], [package], [typeName]
+When declaring a void method or a constructor, typeReturned is void Type declaration, allowed to be loaded from a Feature using Class.forName() type name Fully qualified name on the form [package]. [package]. [typeName]